MicrosoftDocs/azure-docs/articles/machine-learning/how-to-enable-virtual-network.md

 To use an Azure storage account for the workspace in a virtual network, use the following steps:

-1. Create a compute resource (for example, a Machine Learning cluster) behind a virtual network, or attach a compute resource to the workspace (for example, an HDInsight cluster, virtual machine, or Azure Kubernetes Service cluster).
+1. Create a compute resource (for example, a Machine Learning compute instance or cluster) behind a virtual network, or attach a compute resource to the workspace (for example, an HDInsight cluster, virtual machine, or Azure Kubernetes Service cluster).
 The compute resource can be for experimentation or model deployment.

    For more information, see the [Use a Machine Learning compute](#amlcompute), [Use a virtual machine or HDInsight cluster](#vmorhdi), and [Use Azure Kubernetes Service](#aksvnet) sections in this article.